 In 2009, a white supremacist entered a Washington D.C.
 Holocaust memorial and opened fire on staff and visitors.
 88-year-old James von Brunn killed a security guard and injured two other people.
 This year, three more people were killed at another Holocaust memorial museum in Brussels, Belgium.
 Owners and managers of locations open to the public have an extended duty of care beyond simply ensuring that no one suffers a fall or accident; they are also required to take reasonable precautions to prevent other types of injury and violence as well.

 For a free legal consultation, call (855) 605-2959

 WHAT SHOULD I DO IF SOMEONE ELSE’S NEGLIGENCE CAUSES A SERIOUS INJURY?

 If you or someone you love has been injured due to the failure on the part of a hosting institution such as a museum to exercise due care, you may be entitled to compensation for your medical treatment and other costs.
 Do not delay in seeking legitimate financial compensation; hesitancy may negatively affect your claim.
-The lawyers at Bernstein & Poisson in Las Vegas are here to fight for your rights.
+The injury lawyers in Las Vegas at Bernstein & Poisson in Las Vegas are here to fight for your rights.
 For a free consultation, contact them today.